dentarg/auth0-blog/_posts/2018-02-13-developing-games-with-react-redux-and-svg-part-3.markdown

 To make Auth0 manage the identity of your players, you have to have an Auth0 account.
 If you don't have one yet, you can <a href="https://auth0.com/signup" data-amp-replace="CLIENT_ID" data-amp-addparams="anonId=CLIENT_ID(cid-scope-cookie-fallback-name)">**sign up for a free Auth0 account** here</a>.

 After creating your account, you just have to create an [Auth0 Client](https://auth0.com/docs/clients) to represent your game.
 To do this, head to [the Clients page on the Auth0 dashboard](https://manage.auth0.com/#/clients) and click on the *Create Client* button.
 The dashboard will show you a form where you will have to inform the *name* of your client and its *type*.
-You can type *Aliens, Go Home!* as the name and choose the *Single Page Web Application* type (your game is a SPA based on React after all).
+You can type *Aliens, Go Home!* as the name and choose the *Single Page Web Application* type (your game is an SPA based on React after all).
 Then, you can click on *Create*.

 ![Creating the Auth0 Client to represent your React game.](https://cdn.auth0.com/blog/aliens-go-home/creating-the-auth0-client-for-your-react-game.png)

 When you click this button, the dashboard will redirect you to the *Quick Start* tab of your new client.
 As you will learn how to integrate React and Auth0 in this article, you won't need to use this tab.
 Instead, you will need to use the *Settings* tab, so head to it.

 There are three things that you will need to do in this tab.
 The first one is to add the `http://localhost:3000` value to the field called *Allowed Callback URLs*.
-As the dashboard explains, *after the player authenticates, Auth0 will only call back one of the URLs on this field*.
+As the dashboard explains, *after the player authenticates, Auth0 will only call back one of the URLs in this field*.
 So, if you are going to publish your game on the web, be sure to add its public URL there as well (e.g. `http://aliens-go-home.digituz.com.br`).

-After inputing all your URLs on this field, hit the *Save* button or press `ctrl` + `s` (if you are using a MacBook, you will need to press `command` + `s` instead).
+After inputting all your URLs on this field, hit the *Save* button or press `ctrl` + `s` (if you are using a MacBook, you will need to press `command` + `s` instead).

 The last two things you will need to do is to copy the values from the *Domain* and *Client ID* fields.
 However, before using these values, you will need to code a little.